-The appeal hearing process procedures have been amended to incorporate the new calendar year compliance cycle.
+Appeals to the determinations of noncompliance can be filed in February, with the NAR appeal hearings conducted in March or April.
+The NAR Board of Directors will act on charter revocations during the May Legislative Meetings.
 Local associations have until the end of February to appeal state associations' determinations of noncompliance and the NAR Association Executives Committee's appointed hearing panels will conduct appeal hearings in March.
 Hearing panels can grant extensions until April 30, by which time compliance must be demonstrated.
 Compliance extensions will be granted only when associations show substantial compliance with the Core Standards.